-1 Choose File > Open from Server.

-- 2 In the Open from Server dialog box, navigate to the repository folder that contains the desired document. - 3 Or, in the dialog box, use the search feature to locate the desired document. - To use the Quick Search feature, type a search term in the box in the upper right corner of the Open from Server dialog box.
+- 1 Choose File > Open from Server. - 2 In the Open from Server dialog box, navigate to the repository folder that contains the desired document. - 3 Or, in the dialog box, use the search feature to locate the desired document. - To use the Quick Search feature, type a search term in the box in the upper right corner of the Open from Server dialog box. - To use an existing search, the Searches folder displays all Saved and Shared Searches stored at the repository.
+Click the desired search.